syncfusion-content/maui-docs/MAUI/DataForm/grouping.md

 #### Using event

-The order of the editors in the group can also be changed by handling the `GenerateDataFormItem` event using `RowOrder` property of a `DataFormItem`.
+The order of the editors in the group can also be changed by handling the `GenerateDataFormItem` event using the `RowOrder` property of a `DataFormItem`.

 {% tabs %}
 {% highlight C# %}